 Medical schools expect successful applicants to possess excellent grounding in the premedical sciences.
 The quality of a student's preparation is measured by the grades earned in premedical courses.
-For this reason, IIT post-baccalaureate premedical students will be held to high academic standards.
-At a minimum, students must maintain a cumulative grade point average of 3.00 to remain in the program.
+For this reason, IIT Post-baccalaureate Premedical students will be held to high academic standards.
+At a minimum, students must maintain a cumulative GPA of 3.00 to remain in the program.
 Likewise, medical schools have high expectations about an applicant's character.
-Students in the IIT Post-Baccalaureate Premedical Program are expected to conduct themselves with honesty and integrity inspiring confidence in their abilities to assume the responsibilities of medical practice.
-Students in the Post-Baccalaureate Premedical Program are subject to the academic and disciplinary standards detailed in the Illinois Institute of Technology Student Handbook.
+Students in the IIT Post-baccalaureate Premedical Program are expected to conduct themselves with honesty and integrity inspiring confidence in their abilities to assume the responsibilities of medical practice.
+Students in the Post-baccalaureate Premedical Program are subject to the academic and disciplinary standards detailed in the Illinois Institute of Technology Student Handbook.